jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

     - all:SOCGameElements:game=test|e4=3  // CURRENT_PLAYER
     - all:SOCGameState:game=test|state=1000
 - Else:
-    - Next message is SOCReportRobbery from server, which will be start of next sequence
+    - Next message is SOCRobberyResult from server, which will be start of next sequence

 ### Move pirate